JoinedSenses/SM-Regex-Trigger/README.md

 # TF2-Regex-Filter
-A plugin created by Keith Warren [Drixevel], modified by myself.
+A plugin created by Keith Warren [Sky Guardian], modified by myself.
 Serves as a filter for names, chat, and commands.

 See this plugin for reference, since they are similar: https://forums.alliedmods.net/showthread.php?t=71867